a molecule could slow down the inflammatory process

 This receptor recruits white blood cells to launch the offensives.
 “By trying to solve the problem, the immune system causes even more damage”, because it causes hyper-inflammation of the joints, explained Denis Evseenko, author of the work, in a statement.
 “But GP130 is a vital receptor.
 It cannot be inhibited because it is necessary for stem cell health, as well as cardiovascular and immune function”he added.

-Osteoarthritis: superior healing capacities after genetic modification
+Osteoarthritis: superior healing capacities following genetic modification

-In their research, the scientists suggested that blocking a single GP130 signaling pathway, using either drug or genetic modification, could prevent the hyper-inflammatory response, which is the characteristic of osteoarthritis.
+In their research, the scientists suggested that blocking a single GP130 signaling pathway, using either drug or genetic modification, might prevent the hyper-inflammatory response, which is the characteristic of osteoarthritis.
 To show that it was possible to slow down the process responsible for the inflammation observed in osteoarthritis, the team genetically modified a mouse by replacing one amino acid with another to prevent the activation of a GP130 signaling pathway. .

 According to the results, the mouse showed signs of resistance to osteoarthritis.
 She also showed superior healing and regeneration abilities compared to other mice.
 For example, instead of healing skin wounds with a scar, the mouse’s skin appeared to completely regenerate, including hair follicles, glands, and other skin substructures.
 “No white blood cells rushed to the scene and no hyper-inflammation occurred,” clarified Denis Evseenko.